 Nonprofits are required to provide an analysis of their expenses by nature and function.
 They can choose to do this on the face of their Statement of Activities, as a schedule in the notes attached to the full set of documents, or in a separate financial statement—the Statement of Functional Expenses.
 Most organizations choose the latter route.

 The Statement of Functional Expenses reports expenses based on their nature and function.
 It allows you to remain transparent about your resource allocations to stakeholders and report expenses on your Form 990.
+While the full version of Form 990 is the only one that requires a complete functional expense report, Form 990-N, Form 990-EZ, and Form 990-PF all ask questions about your expenses.
+No matter which version you file, this document will streamline the process by gathering information in an easily accessible format.

 The main categories of expenses included in a nonprofit Statement of Functional Expenses are: